Chrysler Sebring: Third generation (JS; 2007)

 In 2008, the optional MyGIG Multimedia Infotainment System became available.
 In addition, the Limited received the 2.4 L four-cylinder engine and was priced at the same level as the 2008 Touring model.
 Also for 2009, the rear badge placements were modified.
 For the model 2010 year, the hood was redesigned, eliminating the longitudinal grooves.
 The IIHS gave the 2010 Models a G for good in the frontal crash test, the side impact test, and the roof strength test, giving the 2010 Sebring a Top Safety Pick.

+In South Korean market, it was sold from March 2007 to 2010.